Hoops Rumors Polls

 8. Knicks — Marcin Gortat [Actual Pick — Channing Frye]

-We’ve previously tackled the 2003 and 2013 NBA Drafts and the next one we’re tackling is 2005’s, the year that the Bucks nabbed big man Andrew Bogut with the No. 1 overall pick.
+We’re in the process of revisiting the 2005 NBA Draft, which is the year that the Bucks nabbed big man Andrew Bogut with the No. 1 overall pick.
 That year’s draft class is generally viewed as one of the weaker ones in recent memory, though, there were quite a few second-rounders that year (Ersan Ilyasova, Monta Ellis, Lou Williams, Amir Johnson and Marcin Gortat) who have gone on to have very solid NBA careers.

-In the weeks ahead, we’ll be posting a series of reader polls that ask you to vote on the player whom you believe should have been selected with each pick.
-We’ll continue onward with the Knicks, who held the No. 8 pick that season.
+We’ve been posting a series of reader polls that ask you to vote on the player whom you believe should have been selected with each pick.
+We’ll continue onward with the Bobcats/Hornets, who held the No. 13 pick that season.
 Readers, you are now on the clock!
-Cast your vote for New York’s pick and check back Thursday night for the results, as well as for your chance to vote for whom the Warriors should have taken at No. 9.
+Cast your vote for Charlotte’s pick and check back Wednesday for the results, as well as for your chance to vote for whom the Timberwolves should have taken at No. 14.
 But don’t limit yourself to a simple button click.
 Take to the comments section below and share your thoughts on the pick and why you voted the way that you did.
 Also, if I fail to list a player who you think should be selected, feel free to post that in the comments section and I’ll be certain to tally those votes as well.

 Selections